michaellee/old-michaelsoolee.com/_posts/2015-12-13-redesign-layout.md

   <img src="http://i.michaelsoolee.com/20151213-layout-01.png" alt="">
 </div>
 <br>
-Going back to my steak metaphor, I believe how a steak is plated is important.
-If the steak is big and almost taking up an entire plate, you might be wondering if they are overcompensating with quantity over quality.
+Going back to my steak metaphor, I believe how a steak is plated is an important element to the steak eating experience.
+If the steak is big and taking up an entire plate, you might be suspicious that the restaurant is overcompensating with quantity over quality.
 If a steak looks too small on a plate, it might heighten your expectations on how it should taste.
 Meaning that it better meet or exceed your expectations, because if it doesn't, then you'll walk away thinking you paid too much for what you got.

 When a steak is perfectly plated, the plate almost disappears leaving your focus on the steak.